 Laser Scanning

 The technology has progressed rapidly, resulting in scanners that are faster, lighter and more accurate.
-Scanners can now produce huge amounts of data in minutes.
-Laser scanners have become easier to use, however, for accurate survey data an understanding is required of the benefits and limitations of the scanners and the processing/registration software.
+Terrestrial scanners can now produce huge amounts of data in seconds.
+Laser scanners have become easier to use, however, for accurate survey data an understanding is required of the benefits and limitations of each of the scanners and the processing/registration software.

-We always use the Leica range of scanners and they have a wide range to suit different projects and outputs.
-Our go to scanner is either the Leica P40 scanstation or the lightweight RTC360, both extremely accurate, fast and capturing very crisp 3d data.
+We always use the Leica range of terrestrial scanners and they have a wide range to suit different projects and outputs.
+Our go to scanner is either the Leica P40/P50 scanstation or the lightweight RTC360, both extremely accurate, fast and capturing very crisp 3d data.

 Uses